Caps & Hats

 Top options compared: bucket hats vs dad hats in real merch store use

-The comparison sharpens once you look at how people actually buy.
+The comparison gets clearer once you look at how people actually buy.
 Bucket hats and dad hats are both casual headwear, yet they behave differently in store. bucket hats vs dad hats for merch stores becomes a study in customer expectation.
 One shape promises ease.
 The other promises attitude.

 Fit and wearability